 - Upgrades (applicable in new home construction)

-Such items as hardwood flooring, granite kitchen countertops, additional ceiling height and so forth usually will increase the purchase price of your home, and can be paid for in cash or (in most cases) or added to the mortgage proceeds.
+Such items as hardwood flooring, granite kitchen countertops, custom kitchen cabinets, additional ceiling height and so forth usually will increase the purchase price of your home, and can be paid for in cash or (in most cases) or added to the mortgage proceeds.

 Other costs to Keep in mind